Office Closure: Dec 25, 2023, to Jan 1, 2024. Order by Dec 15 for 2023 shipping. Happy holidays from FUTEK!

 Get to know the functionalities and capabilities of various load cells, also known as force transducers, in this comprehensive guide.

 A force sensor, also known as a load cell sensor, is a type of transducer, specifically a force transducer.
 It converts an input mechanical force such as load, weight, tension, compression or pressure into another physical variable.
 In this case, it is converted into an electrical output signal that can be measured, converted and standardized.
 As the force applied to the force sensor increases, the electrical signal changes proportionally.
 There are a large variety of load cell types based on size, geometry and capacity.
 Many of them are manufactured in the US by FUTEK Advanced Sensor Technology, a leading manufacturer that utilizes one of the most advanced technologies in the sensor industry: metal foil strain gauge technology.

-Force Transducers have become an essential element in many industries from automotive (car sensors or vehicle sensors); high precision manufacturing; aerospace and defense; industrial automation; medical and pharmaceuticals, and robotics, where reliable and high precision measurement is paramount.
+Force Transducers have become an essential element in many industries from automotive; high precision manufacturing; aerospace and defense; industrial automation; medical and pharmaceuticals, 3D Printing, and robotics, where reliable and high precision measurement is paramount.
 Most recently, rapid advancements in the fields of collaborative robots (cobots) and surgical robotics have given rise to many novel force measurement applications.